Apprentices are required to purchase any hand tools and/or climbing tools.

 Applications, Aptitude Tests and Interviews

 Interviews for the Power Lineman Apprenticeship are generally held as needed.
 Candidate interviews are scheduled according to the order their completed application was received.
 To qualify for an interview, each applicant must have a complete application in our office and have taken an aptitude test.

 During the apprenticeship training, you are not required to work out of your home local union’s jurisdiction.
 As an apprentice of the California-Nevada JATC, you will work under a three local agreement.
 This agreement with the IBEW Locals 47, 1245 and 396 covers all of California and Nevada.
 Because of workloads in other areas, you may be asked to travel outside the three local area.
 As an apprentice you have the right to decide whether or not to accommodate this request.
 This is the only time an Apprentice will have the option of turning down a dispatch.

-Each apprentice attends three years of related training and five week long training classes throughout their apprenticeship.
+Each apprentice attends three years of related training and six week long training classes throughout their apprenticeship.

 School is held one Saturday a month.
 There are approximately 10 Saturday classes per academic year.
 Each school day is approximately 8 hours.

 Classes introduce students to job related information and hands-on training.
 These classes are a very important part of the apprenticeship program and work in conjunction with the on-the-job training in preparing each apprentice to become a journeyman lineman.

 Training includes climbing, distribution, transmission hot sticking, along with related safety topics, rigging & transformer skills.

-First year apprentices attend a 5-day Work Methods Training Class and a 5-day Underground Training Class.
-Second year apprentices attend a 5-day Rubber Glove Training Class.
-Third year apprentices attend a 5-day Hot Sticks Training Class and a 4-day Crane Certification Class.
+First year apprentices attend a 4-day Work Methods Training Class and a 4-day Underground Training Class.
+Second year apprentices attend a 4-day Rubber Glove Training Class.
+Third year apprentices attend a 4-day Hot Sticks Training Class and a 4-day Crane Certification Class.
 Room and board are not provided for apprentices while attending class at our facilities.